 - Starches and protein like quinoa, rice, lentils, beans, tofu, tempeh, chickpeas, hummus

 The best time to eat for muscle recovery is 30-60 minutes after activity.
 During that time, your muscles are waiting to receive fuel and begin the repair process.
 Replace electrolytes, get those carbs back in and go for the plant-based protein sources here.
-In order to get out of the acid state, eat your greens, veggies, and fruits now.
-Lemons are amazing, too!

 Don’t forget to think about the overall theme of caloric density when putting together your meals, though.
-For some people, building lean muscle works best when switching between a caloric surplus and slight deficit by just changing the composition of meals, not the foods themselves.
+For some people, building lean muscle works best when switching between a caloric surplus and a slight deficit by just changing the composition of meals, not the foods themselves.
 This could mean eating a few slices of bread with a small salad instead of a huge green salad with one slice of bread.
 Be mindful when it comes to cardio or anything else that takes energy away from growing muscle and factor that in.

 Finally, let’s talk about hydration as well.
 All processes in the body work in the presence of water so you’ll have much more efficient fat burning, heart beating and the expelling of toxins if you’re well hydrated.
 Stop drinking water approximately 30 minutes before strenuous training so you’re not feeling unwell.